Gm-Heathcliff/MyTools/README TOOLCHAIN.md

 all the same works for Models : you just have to convert files with 3ds and sometools like in the guides you find in the linklist !

 Path to Build is data/texture/myTextures/my***textures/ and place there your bmp and pack it in grf started by data path!!!

+IF YOU USE MINECRAFT PACKS OR OTHER PACKS THAT HAVE MOSTLY THE SAMELAYOUT AND NAMES FOR TEXTURES YOU CAN ADDPREFIX WITH BAT AND YOU CAN EDIT IT TO USE AN DIFFRENT PREFIX TO ELIMINATE FAILS!